 Clachtoll Broch Excavation

-AOC is leading an ongoing a community excavation project at the site of Clachtoll Broch in partnership with Historic Assynt.
-Although now collapsed, Clachtoll broch is one of the most spectacular Iron Age settlements in NW Scotland.
+From July to September 2017, AOC led a a community excavation project at the site of Clachtoll Broch, in partnership with Historic Assynt.
+Although now collapsed, Clachtoll Broch is one of the most spectacular Iron Age settlements in NW Scotland.
 It is an iconic monument of prehistoric settlement in Assynt and sits in an area of distinctive landscape, with a strong sense of open space and low population density.
 As well as recording and conserving the site, this project aims to inspire visitors and to positively contribute to the unique landscape.

 Coastal erosion has claimed around a quarter of the perimeter of the broch and collapse and removal of rubble has caused the entrance passage to be unstable, with several of the lintels cracked and in need of repair.
 As such the project aims to stabilise the entrance passage and prevent further collapse by excavating the walls and surrounding loose rubble, before repairing and supporting the lintels.